thekolaj/Vue-Complete-Project-Setup/README.md

 1. Clean up provided code.
 In `./src` you can ether delete `assets`, `components`, `views`, and clear outs `App.vue`, or you can adapt them to your needs.
 Remove `/about` from `routes`.

+1. Create a README.md file in the Turing repo that links to your public project repo and deployed app.

+# Deprecated: Uploading to Turing Repo

 1. Let us also prepare our project to upload to Turing submissions while we're at it.
 Go to your designated repository and download your `.ipynb` assignment file.
 We will overwrite this repo later, and if it's not there, you will not be able to see your assignment on the platform.
 (Hopefully the way this work will change in the future.)

 1. You are not allowed to upload your `.ipynb` to your public repo.